4 Geometry operations

 (b) Disaggregated (using bilinear resampling)

-Figure 4.36: Disaggregating a raster by a factor of 5, using bilinear tresampling.
-Only the a small portion (top-left corner) of the rasters is shown, to zoom-in and demonstrate the effect of disaggregation.
+Figure 4.34: Disaggregating a raster by a factor of 5, using bilinear tresampling.
+Only a small portion (top-left corner) of the rasters is shown, to zoom-in and demonstrate the effect of disaggregation.

-Code to export the disaggregated raster would be identical to the one used above for the aggregated raster, so we omit it to save space.
+Code to export the disaggregated raster would be identical to the one used above for the aggregated raster.

-• Additionally, we can use straightforward summary methods, taking into account all pixels that coincide with the target pixel, such as average (Figure 4.35), minimum, maximum (Figure 4.37), median, mode, and sum.
+• Additionally, we can use straightforward summary methods, taking into account all pixels that coincide with the target pixel, such as average (Figure 4.33), minimum, maximum (Figure 4.35), median, mode, and sum

 The above explanation highlights that only nearest neighbor resampling is suitable for categorical rasters, while all remaining methods can be used (with different outcomes) for continuous rasters.

-With rasterio, resampling can be done using function rasterio.warp.reproject.
+With rasterio, resampling can be done using the rasterio.warp.reproject function.
 To clarify this naming convention, note that raster reprojection is not fundamentally different from resampling—the difference is just whether the target grid is in the same CRS as the origin (resampling) or in a different CRS (reprojection).
 In other words, reprojection is resampling into a grid that is in a different CRS.
 Accordingly, both resampling and reprojection are done using the same function rasterio.warp.reproject.
-We will demonstrate reprojection using rasterio.warp.reproject later on (Section 6.9).
+We will demonstrate reprojection using rasterio.warp.reproject later in Section 6.8.

 The information required for rasterio.warp.reproject, whether we are resampling or reprojecting, is: